 - H: Drive this is your personal area of Warwick's own fileshare.
 The same principles as use of the M: Drive apply here.

 - Approved software and solutions many products in use at the University are cloud based or involve use of a cloud service in some way.
-Provided they have gone through IDC's due diligence process, or has been approved by the software team, it is acceptable for them to be used.
+Provided they have gone through assessment and / or have been approved by the software team, it is acceptable for them to be used.

-- Use of external cloud providers for various projects is permitted, for example in the case of research projects that require the use of AWS or Azure, provided that this has had prior approval form IDC.
+- Use of external cloud providers for various projects is permitted, for example in the case of research projects that require the use of AWS or Azure, provided that this has been approved.

 How do I get a new service approved?